 Method

 Use a large bowl to create a fountain of flour with the eggs in the centre.
 Add the yeast mixture and honey and start kneading.
 Transfer everything onto a well-floured surface and continue to knead vigorously for at least 10-15 minutes .
-You have to try to pull and fold, or give elasticity to the dough.
-At this point add the remaining cold milk and also the one containing the salt.
+You must try to pull and fold, or give elasticity to the dough.
+At this point add the remaining cold milk and also the milk containing salt.

 When everything is well absorbed, add the butter and knead for at least another 10'-15' until it is perfectly incorporated.

-The dough could be a little soft, don't worry: the important thing is that the dough is so elastic that, if pulled, it doesn't tear.
+The dough may be a little soft, don't worry: the important thing is that the dough is so elastic that, if pulled, it doesn't tear.

-Make big balls for the base and small ones for the tuppo.
-The detached flaps fold them under the base.
+Make large balls for the base and small ones for the tuppo.
+Fold the detached flaps underneath the base.

 The balls must have the same size, to maintain uniform cooking.

-I chose 80 g for the base and 15 g for the tuppo , as big as I like them.
-I advise you not to make them larger than this size, on the contrary, the smaller they are, the better the brioche will be.
+I chose 80 g for the base and 15 g for the tuppo , large as I like them.
+I advise you not to make them larger than this size, in fact, the smaller they are, the better the brioche will be.

-Create a small hollow in the center of the large ball, it will be the housing for the tuppo.
-Place it on top by pressing lightly.
-Place the brioches spacing them well from each other on a plate, lined with special paper, and let them rise again for 5 hours in the oven off with the light on.
+Create a small hollow in the center of the large ball, this will be the place for the tuppo.
+Place it on top, pressing lightly.
+Place the brioches, spacing them well apart on a baking tray, lined with special paper, and leave to rise again for 5 hours in the oven with the light on and off.

-These brioches have perfect honeycombs : a culinary term borrowed from geology, which indicates a well kneaded and leavened product, inside which there are many dense and minute air niches.
+These brioches have a perfect alveolation : a culinary term borrowed from geology, which indicates a well-kneaded and leavened product, inside which there are many dense and minute air niches.

-The brioches with tuppo are very good especially on the first day, but I won't hide from you that I ate them with satisfaction on the third too.
-As you may have noticed, I prefer them without any flavor other than the base ingredients.
+The brioches with tuppo are delicious especially on the first day, but I won't deny that I ate them with satisfaction even on the third.
+As you may have noticed, I prefer them without any other flavoring than that of their basic ingredients.

-A genuine and buttery taste, with a slightly salty edge that marries beautifully with the sweet one.
+A genuine and buttery taste, with a slightly salty touch that goes beautifully with the sweet one.

 Enjoy your meal in the name of ancient tradition and family warmth.